Lights out, anger sparks over canceled 3-D drone light show | Davao Today

 But at 11:45 pm, there was still no light show.
 The organizers announced that the drone show would be rescheduled.

-All of these people had hopes for a good show and waited as late as 12 midnight.
-But as soon as the announcement came out that the drone show was postpone, people showing disgust and regretted coming to the festival.
+The crowd came with hopes for a good show and waited as late as 12 midnight.
+But as soon as the announcement came out that the drone show was postponed, people were disgusted and regretted coming to the festival.

 The organizers estimated the crowd to have gone up to 80,000 as of 11:45 pm.
 Eighty thousand is such a massive number of people attending an event.
 It is understandable to have difficulty controlling such vast number of people.
-However, this technical difficulty should’ve been dealt with a concrete plan before the event.
+However, this technical difficulty should’ve been anticipated before the event.
 There have been no advisories or warnings made earlier on social media about the intercepting signals between the drones and mobile data.
 It was only made known during the event when it was harder to control the people.

 But the struggles of the people did not end there.
 Upon leaving the area, the event had caused severe traffic and transportation problems.
 Some netizens posted on social media that they only arrived home as late as 5:00 am as they had difficulty finding a ride home.